 Michael Kelly, Global Head of Multi-Asset, and Mary Nicola, Portfolio Manager, Global Multi-Asset, share insights on the evolution of the global bookends of US and China as they have risen to become the twin engines of global growth.

-Anik Sen, Global Head of Equities, and Elizabeth Soon, Head of Asia ex-Japan Equities, share exciting secular trends and quantum changes bubbling up, leading to the rise of new winners and losers across Asia's expanding equity universe.
+Elizabeth Soon, Head of Asia ex-Japan Equities, shares exciting secular trends and quantum changes bubbling up, leading to the rise of new winners and losers across Asia's expanding equity universe.

 Steven Oh, Global Head of Credit and Fixed Income, and Arthur Lau, Head of Asia ex-Japan Fixed Income, explore how Asia’s fourth wave of growth sees the market maturing and deepening, presenting constructive new fixed income opportunities.